OverDriveGain/environment/README.md

 ### House
 #### Configure jump host:
-1. Website: `./ansible.sh -l cloud -t websites -e "target_website=house"`
+1. **Website** necessary for compliance with other modules: `./ansible.sh -l cloud -t websites -e "target_website=house"`
-2. If not running in website run ssl (See websites ssl only section)
+2. If SSL did not run in previous step then run ssl refer **websites ssl only** section.
-3. Nginx: `./ansible.sh -l cloud -t nginx`
+3. **Nginx** to map `house.kaxtus.com` to the raspberry pi: `./ansible.sh -l cloud -t nginx`
 #### Configure home assistant
-1. Install home assistant and be able to access GUI
+1. Install home assistant and confirm that its working by accessing GUI on `192.168.0.x:8123`
-2. Enable terminal access from add-on
+2. Enable terminal access from add-on, and preferably confirm by enabling ssh access without `gui`: enable advanced mode, enable remote access, etc
-3. in file `/config/configuration.yaml` add this:
+3. in file `/config/configuration.yaml` add this, the ip 172.30.33.0 might need to change:
 ```angular2html:
 http:
     use_x_forwarded_for: true